Denis Smith (footballer, born 1947): Stoke City

 Stoke reached the FA Cup semi-final for a second successive season in 1971–72, again being knocked out by Arsenal in a replay.
 He had scored in the quarter-final victory over Manchester United and pressured Arsenal's Peter Simpson into scoring an own goal in the original semi-final match.
 However, John Radford was the hero of the tie as he played as an emergency goalkeeper in the first match following an injury to Bob Wilson, and then scored the winning goal in the replay.
 Stoke found greater success in the League Cup, beating Southport, Oxford United (after a replay), Manchester United (after two replays), Bristol Rovers and West Ham United (after three replays) to reach the 1972 League Cup Final against Chelsea.
-He scored two goals during the run, but was knocked out whilst scoring against Bristol Rovers in the quarter-final, and missed some weeks with concussion.
+He scored two goals during the run but was knocked out whilst scoring against Bristol Rovers in the quarter-final and missed some weeks with concussion.
 He returned to play in the final, man-marking Peter Osgood in a match which Stoke won 2–1 to win their first major trophy.

 Despite the cup success and arrival of new signing Geoff Hurst, Stoke laboured to a 15th-place finish in 1972–73.
 Smith blamed the car crash and subsequent injury to Gordon Banks in October 1972 as the cause for the club's mid-season slump, which compounded an already poor start to the season.
 Any concerns over relegation disappeared though with six victories in the final eight league matches.
 After a poor start to 1973–74, Waddington signed Alan Hudson in January 1974 to help revive the club's fortunes.
 The defence also improved, as Smith helped to ensure only two goals were conceded in the last nine matches of the season as Stoke finished fifth.
 On 23 February 1974, Smith scored the winning goal against Leeds to end their opponent's 29-match unbeaten run.
 Leeds went on to have a £250,000 bid for Smith turned down by Stoke in the summer.

 Stoke made a push for the title in 1974–75.
-They also competed in the UEFA Cup against Dutch team Ajax, and Smith scored in a 1–1 draw at the Victoria Ground, though Stoke would lose the tie on away goals.
+They also competed in the UEFA Cup against Dutch team Ajax, and Smith scored in a 1–1 draw at the Victoria Ground.
+However, Stoke would lose the tie on away goals.
 Smith scored the only goal of the match against Leicester City on 30 November 1974 to take Stoke top of the table.
 However, Smith broke his leg for the fifth time in his career making a red-card challenge on Mick Lambert in a 2–1 defeat to Ipswich on 18 March 1975; he was the fourth Stoke player to break a leg that season.
 Stoke ended the season again in fifth place, picking up just two points from their final three matches to finish four points behind champions Derby County.